Experiential Learning

 Cooperative Education

 Cooperative Education (Co-op) is an academic program that enables students in majors offered by the Case School of Engineering to alternate classroom studies with career-based experiences in industry.
 It is a learning experience designed to integrate classroom theory with practical experience and professional development.
 Co-op is a paid full-time work experience designed to enhance the student’s education.
-Case Western Reserve co-op assignments are typically for two seven-month periods, each period consisting of a summer and a contiguous spring or fall semester.
+Case Western Reserve co-op assignments are typically for a seven-month period, each period consisting of a summer and a contiguous spring or fall semester.
 While participating in co-op, students maintain their full-time student status.
 This program is available to students pursuing majors in all fields of engineering, computer science (BA and BS), and data science.

 Professional Practicum

 Practicum students enroll in course sections for the semester in which they are on assignment either full-time (40 hours/week) or part-time (20 hours/week).
-The duration of the program can range from a minimum of 6 weeks to a maximum of 14 weeks.
+The duration of the program can range from a minimum of 8 weeks to a maximum of 14 weeks per semester.
 Full-time practicum students do not enroll in other coursework, but maintain full-time student status during the practicum period; part-time participants are expected to enroll in other credit-bearing coursework.
 Although no credit is awarded, students who successfully complete the practicum assignment receive transcript notation.
 Successful completion is determined by the Practicum Coordinator with input from the faculty advisor and employer once the required deliverables are submitted by the student.

-Students interested in participating in a practicum should contact the Career Center, the semester prior to the intended practicum period.
+Students interested in participating in a practicum should contact the Career Center the semester prior to the intended practicum period.

 Entrepreneurship

-The Washington Study Program provides students with the opportunity to complete a full-time, research-intensive internship in Washington, D.C.
+The Washington Center Program provides students with the opportunity to complete a full-time, research-intensive internship in Washington, D.C.
 By participating in a semester-length program during the fall or spring (WASH 2A ), students earn 9 credit hours; for a summer internship (WASH 2D), they earn 3 credit hours.
 In addition, students earn 3 credit hours for participating in a seminar and attending a weekly lecture/discussion group (WASH 2B) and 3 credit hours by developing a portfolio based on their internship experiences (WASH 2C).
 The credits earned can be counted as general electives or applied to a student’s major or minor with the prior consent of the individual department(s).

 To be eligible for the program, a student is expected to be a junior or senior and have a GPA of at least 3.000.
 The program director, the student’s major advisor, and the appropriate dean in the Undergraduate Advising Support Office must approve each application.
 Students must ensure that their participation will not prevent them from meeting on-campus residency or other university requirements.